-Regardless of which option a worker chooses, they will receive their salary, regardless.
+Regardless of which option a worker chooses, they will receive their salary.

 Any unpaid time off must be entered on the actual day(s) of Suspended Operations to ensure correct salary rate.

 Entering Make-Up Time

-The Suspended Operations Make-Up Time User Guide provides step-by-step instructions for non-exempt (overtime-eligible) campus employees in non-essential positions who will need to enter “Suspended Operations Time Off” and subsequent “Suspended Operations Makeup Time.”
-As a reminder, employees need to makeup time within 90 days.
+The Suspended Operations – Enter Make-Up Time User Guide provides step-by-step instructions for non-exempt (overtime-eligible) campus employees in non-essential positions who will need to enter “Suspended Operations Time Off” and subsequent “Suspended Operations Makeup Time.”

 Information for Workday Administrators

 Administrators should refer to the Suspended Operations How-To’s page for information about preparing their units for suspended operations, as well as identify and track which employees can or need to make up time due to suspended operations.